shivansh-bhatnagar18/multiplayer-uno/CONVENTIONS.md

     server: Add endpoint to fetch user data.

     This commit adds a new endpoint to the server that allows clients to fetch user data.
+    We fetch the user data from MongoDB and return it as a JSON response, filtering out sensitive information.

-    Fixes #28686
+    Fixes #28626
     ```

     ```
     client: Refactor user profile component.

     This commit refactors the user profile component to improve code readability and maintainability.

     ```